CHN-beta/ovito/doc/manual/reference/file_formats/input/xyz.rst

     Si        0.00000000      2.72000000      2.72000000
     Si        1.36000000      4.08000000      4.08000000

-The first line specifies just the number of atoms, and the second line is some comment text (can be empty).
+The first line specifies the number of atoms and the second line is used to store an arbitrary comment text (may be an empty line).
-Each atom line consists of the species name and the atom's Cartesian xyz coordinates.
+Each of the following atom lines consist of the species name and the atom's Cartesian xyz coordinates.

 .. note::

-    Since this basic XYZ file format contains no information about the simulation cell dimensions, OVITO automatically computes an axis-aligned bounding box around all atoms and assumes non-periodic boundary conditions.
+    Since this basic XYZ file format doesn't contain any information about the simulation cell, OVITO automatically computes an ad-hoc bounding box enclosing all atoms and assumes non-periodic boundary conditions.
-    This tight simulation box typically does not reflect the actual simulation cell used in the original simulation.
+    This tight simulation box will typically not reflect the actual simulation cell used in the original simulation.
-    If possible, use the :ref:`extended XYZ file format <file_formats.input.xyz.extended_format>` to import the true simulation cell dimensions into OVITO.
+    If possible, use the :ref:`extended XYZ file format <file_formats.input.xyz.extended_format>` to import the true cell geometry into OVITO.

 This reader is able to load gzipped XYZ files (".gz" suffix).

-XYZ files may contain simulation trajectories.
-Multiple frames are simply stored back-to-back in a file, i.e., a new two-line header directly follows after the atoms list of the preceding frame.
+XYZ files may store simulation trajectories.
+Multiple frames are simply stored back-to-back in one file, i.e., the next two-line header directly follows after the atoms list of the preceding frame.
 OVITO automatically detects if the loaded XYZ file contains more than one frame.

 .. _file_formats.input.xyz.auxiliary_columns: